egustavsson/runExomeDepth/README.md

 # runExomeDepth

-This repo contains code to help call CNVs from WES, or targeted sequencing, data using [`ExomeDepth`](https://github.com/vplagnol/ExomeDepth).
-The main script `ExomeDepth.R` allows multiple samples to be analysed at the same time with a set of baseline samples.
+This repo contains code to help call CNVs from WES, or targeted sequencing data, using [`ExomeDepth`](https://github.com/vplagnol/ExomeDepth).
+It allows multiple samples to be analysed at the same time with a set of baseline samples.

 # Getting Started